shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 However there's another approach that I like to describe as "Traveling as a local"

-What does it mean to travel as a local?
 Traveling as local means you don't see yourself as separate from the place your traveling to, you don't try to shield your self from the grey and not so pleasant areas of a place.
 You embrace the people, the language, the food, the culture and the beauty